w3c/wai-tutorials/source/tables/simple.html.erb.md

 ## Table with header cells in the top row only
 {:.ex}

-This table of concert dates only needs the cells in the top row marked up as `<th>` cells.
+This table of concerts only needs the cells in the top row marked up as `<th>` cells.
 This is partly because it is such a small table and partly because the data itself is distinctly different in each column.

 {::nomarkdown}
 <%= sample_start %>

-<p><strong>Concert dates:</strong></p>
+<p><strong>Concerts:</strong></p>
 <table>
 	<tr>
 		<th>Date</th>